derrick-lau/weather-app/README.md

-Next, the application allows users to view monthly data of weather by selecting year and station in a separated tab, which are implemented with two choiceBox and one button for view in 'StatisticController'
+Next, the application allows users to view monthly data of weather by selecting year and station in a separated tab, which are implemented with two choiceBox and one button in 'StatisticController'.
-When 'viewChoices' onAction method is called, it will get a list of data using ReadCsv service based on the value of 2 choiceBox, and set the value on the chart.
+When 'viewChoices' onAction method is called, it will get a list of data using ReadCsv service based on the value of 2 choiceBox, and set the value of the chart.
-The data is presented in a stacked Bar chart.
+The data will be presented in a stacked Bar chart.
 Compared to other types of chart like line chart or area chart, bar charts which avoid overlapping the data are clearer.

 Implementation:
 ```